data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ```

-Notice that we have defined the edge as ‘e’ in the MATCH step, and then we use the DELETE keyword to remove it.
-To remove the friends_with edge between Alice and Charlie, we run:
+Notice that we have defined the edge as ‘e’ in the `MATCH` step, and then we use the DELETE clause to remove it.
+To remove the `friends_with` edge between Alice and Charlie, we run:

 ```